What Competitive Pay Is and How to Negotiate for It

 While competitive wages are offered at the discretion of employers, minimum wage is the minimum hourly pay rate under federal law.
 States can also establish and enforce minimum wage requirements for certain jobs or industries.

 Competitive pay rates are constantly shifting, especially as the market for talent becomes increasingly competitive.
-However, here are the some of the most competitive paying jobs in 2021, according to the Bureau of Labor Statistics:
+Here are some of the most competitive-paying jobs in 2026 that typically pay a six-figure salary and their median annual salaries according to the most recent data available from the BLS:

 How to Negotiate for More Competitive Pay